3 men charged in deadly 2018 Missouri duck boat accident

 Captain Kenneth Scott McKee, of Verona, general manager Curtis Lanham, of Galena, and manager on duty Charles Baltzell, of Kirbyville, were charged after a federal judge dismissed earlier charges filed by federal prosecutors, concluding they did not have jurisdiction.

+Among the dead were nine members of a family from Indianapolis and victims from Missouri, Illinois and Arkansas.
+Tia Coleman, a member of that Indianapolis family who lost her husband and three children, said in a statement that her "prayers had been answered" with the charges.

+“I’m so hopeful that we are one major step closer to justice for all those that perished, and to preventing that what happened to them from ever happening again," Coleman said.

-Missouri Attorney General Eric Schmitt said the new charges were filed to hold people allegedly responsible for the deaths accountable.
-Schmitt, whose office will assist with the prosecution, and County Prosecuting Attorney Matt Selby announced the charges.
+Missouri Attorney General Eric Schmitt, whose office will assist with the prosecution, and County Prosecuting Attorney Matt Selby announced the charges.

-“We look forward to making our case in court,” Schmitt said in a statement.
-“The victims deserve justice.”

 McKee, 54, faces 29 charges, including 17 charges of first-degree involuntary manslaughter.
 The 12 additional charges allege that he endangered child passengers on the boat, five of whom died.